Teaching the World to Read

 Thirty-five years ago Sunshine Books began in an old house in South Auckland with a small team, many of whom are still in the company today.
 We gathered some of the best authors and illustrators.
 We ran workshops.
 We analysed books that had made a difference to reading success.
 We looked at why some books didn’t work.
 We explored all aspects of what makes a book one that will help any child learn to read.
-Today we are partway through publishing a series of decodable texts using the latest research.
+We have recently published a 180-title decodable programme, reflecting the latest literacy research.

-Sunshine Books launched with Sunshine Classics, still in print and digital formats today.
+Sunshine Books launched with Sunshine Classics.
 Many millions of copies have sold around the world.
 They still offer the same benefits – carefully graded, great stories, engaging illustrations and the magic of a story, often with a twist.
 Over three generations of students have grown up with Sunshine Books.
 We have continued to add new fiction titles and quality non-fiction as well as providing the added value of online learning and activities.
 Our motto of Teaching the World to Read has been the inspiration at Sunshine Books.

 When Sunshine was launched, there was no internet, no tablets or iPhones.
 The world has changed in which children – today termed “digital natives” – navigate with ease through increasingly sophisticated technology.
 Sunshine Books has had to grow through these exciting times – adapting to the technological age.
 Three generation of children have learnt to read using Sunshine resources – at first using our printed books (both fiction and non-fiction) and now on digital devices.